noelmaby/Blockhack-Phazor/README.md

-# BlockHack
+# Blockchain-Powered Donation Platform
+ This project was developed during the 32-hour BlockHack 2024 Hackathon held on September 21st-22nd at the KBA Technopark Campus, Trivandrum.

+## Overview
-Trudo is a free, blockchain-powered donation platform designed to transform the world of online giving.
-With Trudo, donors can securely support verified charitable campaigns while receiving unique NFTs as rewards.!
+Trudo is a revolutionary, free donation platform that harnesses the power of blockchain technology to enhance online giving.
+Our goal is to transform the landscape of charitable donations by providing a secure and transparent way for donors to support verified campaigns.

 ## Team members
 1. <a href="https://github.com/noelmaby" >NOEL M ABY</a> <br>